PeterHUistyping/MIT6.837-CG-Fall2004-Assignment/README.md

 ## About this Assignment
 With the help of the Open Course, I have the experience of writing a ray tracer using C++, including ray casting, normal visualization, rendering, voxel rendering, supersampling and 3D OpenGL visualization.
 It is also a part of MIT6.837 assignment.
 Throughout the process, I implement two kinds of cameras, orthonormal and perspective camera respectively.
 In addition, several types of primitive objectives are built, e.g. sphere, triangle, plane, triangle mesh, just to name a few.
+On top of that, Composite design pattern is used for creating 3D object hierarchy.
 Several Light effect is implemented.
 Even though there is plenty of obstacle finishing the task (like the use of depreciated GLUT library), lots of interesting things are learnt.
 Folder .vscode(i.e., settings.json, launch.json, tasks,json and c_cpp_properties.json) helps build and compile the C++ program.
 What's special is that it also keeps Vscode occupying tiny amount of space on PC compared with other IDE.
 Command-line could help build the project efficiently.